Vladimir Kramnik: 2000 World Championship

 Suitable sponsorship was not found for a Kasparov–Shirov match, and it never took place.
 It appears Shirov refused to play for what he considered too small a prize fund.
-Kasparov decided to try to arrange a match with the highest rated player according to FIDE's rating list.
-At the time Anand was the highest rated player but Anand refused the match.
+Kasparov decided to try to arrange a match with the highest rated-player according to FIDE's rating list.
+At the time Anand was the highest-rated player, but Anand refused the match.
 Therefore, in March 2000 Kasparov announced he would play a match against Kramnik, who at the time was third in the rating list behind Kasparov and Anand (Shirov was fourth).
 This was somewhat controversial, especially since he had lost the qualifier to Shirov.
 It made Kramnik the first player since 1935 to play a world championship match without qualifying.

 In 2000, Kramnik played a 16-game match against Garry Kasparov in London, for the Classical Chess World Championship.
 Kramnik began the match as underdog, but his adoption of the Berlin Defence to Kasparov's Ruy Lopez opening was very effective.
 With the white pieces, Kramnik pressed Kasparov hard, winning Games 2 and 10 and overlooking winning continuations in Games 4 and 6.
 Kasparov put up little fight thereafter, agreeing to short draws with the white pieces in Games 9 and 13.
 Kramnik won the match 8½–6½ without losing a game.
 This was only the second time in history that a World Champion had lost a match without winning a single game, the other time being Lasker in 1921.
 It also marked the first time Kasparov had lost a World Championship match.

 Kramnik's performance won him the Chess Oscar for 2000; this was the first time he had received the award.

 After London

-In October 2002, Kramnik competed in Brains in Bahrain, an eight-game match against the chess computer Deep Fritz in Bahrain.
+In October 2002, Kramnik competed in Brains in Bahrain, an eight-game match against the chess computer Deep Fritz.
 Kramnik started well, taking a 3–1 lead after four games.
-However, in game five, Kramnik made what was described as the worst blunder of his career, losing a knight in a position which was probably drawn.
+But in game five, he made what was called the worst blunder of his career, losing a knight in a position that was probably drawn.
 He quickly resigned.
-He also resigned game six after making a speculative sacrifice, although subsequent analysis showed that he had drawing chances in the final position.
-The last two games were drawn, and the match ended tied at 4–4.
+He also resigned game six after making a speculative sacrifice, although subsequent analysis showed he had drawing chances in the final position.
+The last two games were drawn, and the match ended at 4–4.

-In February 2004 Kramnik won the Tournament of Linares outright for the first time (he had tied for first with Kasparov in 2000), finishing undefeated with a +2 score, ahead of Garry Kasparov, the world's highest-rated player at the time.
+In February 2004, Kramnik won the Tournament of Linares outright for the first time (he had tied for first with Garry Kasparov in 2000), finishing undefeated with a +2 score, ahead of Kasparov, the world's highest-rated player at the time.